iscc/iscc-specs/docs/specification.md

 !!! note "Automated Data-Ingestion"
     Applications that perform automated data-ingestion SHOULD apply a customized preliminary normalization to title data tailored to the dataset.
 Depending on catalog data removing pairs of brackets [], (), {}, and text in between them or cutting all text after the first occurence of a semicolon (;) or colon (:) can vastly improve deduplication.

-#### Dealing with Meta-ID collisions
+#### Dealing with Meta-Code collisions

-Ideally we want multiple ISCCs that identify different manifestations of the *same intangible creation* to be automatically grouped by an identical leading Meta-ID component.
+Ideally we want multiple ISCCs that identify different manifestations of the *same intangible creation* to be automatically grouped by an identical leading Meta-Code component.
 We call such a natural grouping an **intended component collision**.
 Metadata, captured and edited by humans, is notoriously unreliable.
-By using normalization and a similarity hash on the metadata, we account for some of this variation while keeping the Meta-ID component somewhat stable.
+By using normalization and a similarity hash on the metadata, we account for some of this variation while keeping the Meta-Code component somewhat stable.

-Auto-generated Meta-IDs components are **expected** to miss some intended collisions.
-An application SHOULD check for such **missed intended component collisions** before registering a new Meta-ID with the *canonical registry* of ISCCs by conducting a similarity search and asking for user feedback.
+Auto-generated Meta-Codes components are **expected** to miss some intended collisions.
+An application SHOULD check for such **missed intended component collisions** before registering a new Meta-Code with the *canonical registry* of ISCCs by conducting a similarity search and asking for user feedback.

 But what about **unintended component collisions**?
 Such collisions might happen because two *different intangible creations* have very similar or even identical metadata.
 But they might also happen by chance.
-With 2^56 possible Meta-ID components the probability of random collisions rises in an S-curved shape with the number of deployed ISCCs (see: [Hash Collision Probabilities](http://preshing.com/20110504/hash-collision-probabilities/)).
-We should keep in mind that the Meta-ID component is only one part of a fully qualified ISCC Code.
-Unintended collisions of the Meta-ID component are generally deemed as **acceptable and expected**.
+With 2^56 possible Meta-Code components the probability of random collisions rises in an S-curved shape with the number of deployed ISCCs (see: [Hash Collision Probabilities](http://preshing.com/20110504/hash-collision-probabilities/)).
+We should keep in mind that the Meta-Code component is only one part of a fully qualified ISCC Code.
+Unintended collisions of the Meta-Code component are generally deemed as **acceptable and expected**.

-If for any reason an application wants to avoid unintended collisions with pre-existing Meta-ID components, it may use the `extra`-field.
-An application MUST first generate a Meta-ID without asking the user for input to the `extra`-field and then first check for collisions with the *canonical registry* of ISCCs.
-After it finds a collision with a pre-existing Meta-ID it may display the metadata of the colliding entry and interact with the user to determine if it is an unintended collision.
-Only if the user indicates an unintended collision, may the application ask for a disambiguation that is then added as an amendment to the metadata via the `extra`-field to create a different Meta-ID component.
+If for any reason an application wants to avoid unintended collisions with pre-existing Meta-Code components, it may use the `extra`-field.
+An application MUST first generate a Meta-Code without asking the user for input to the `extra`-field and then first check for collisions with the *canonical registry* of ISCCs.
+After it finds a collision with a pre-existing Meta-Code it may display the metadata of the colliding entry and interact with the user to determine if it is an unintended collision.
+Only if the user indicates an unintended collision, may the application ask for a disambiguation that is then added as an amendment to the metadata via the `extra`-field to create a different Meta-Code component.
 The application may repeat the pre-existence check until it finds no collision or a user intended collision.
 The application MUST NOT supply auto-generated input to the `extra`-field.

-It is our opinion that the concept of **intended collisions** of Meta-ID components is a useful concept and a net positive.
+It is our opinion that the concept of **intended collisions** of Meta-Code components is a useful concept and a net positive.
 But one must know that this characteristic also has its pitfalls.
 It is not an attempt to provide an unambiguous - agreed upon - definition of *"identical intangible creations"*.

 ### Content-Code Component